ScenicNL: Generating Probabilistic Scenario Programs from Natural Language: ScenicNL

 \begin{enumerate}[noitemsep,topsep=0pt,leftmargin=0.2in]

-\item \textbf{Easy} Reports that contain one dynamic agent (ex. an AV was rear-ended by another agent while the AV was legally at rest) on a public road. \item \textbf{Medium} There are two dynamic agents (ex. an AV and cyclist), or the scenario is in a road configuration not supported in a default CARLA map (ex. a parking lot). \item \textbf{Hard} There are three or more dynamic agents, scenarios involving aggressive drivers, or scenarios involving advanced driving maneuvers (ex. illegal vehicle overtaking).
+\item \textbf{Easy} Reports that contain one dynamic agent (e.g. an AV was rear-ended by another agent while the AV was legally at rest) on a public road. \item \textbf{Medium} There are two dynamic agents (e.g. an AV and cyclist), or the scenario is in a road configuration not supported in a default CARLA map (e.g. a parking lot). \item \textbf{Hard} There are three or more dynamic agents, scenarios involving aggressive drivers, or scenarios involving advanced driving maneuvers (e.g. illegal vehicle overtaking).

 \end{enumerate}